-Chair: Director, Continuing Education Program Members: Faculty and professional staff appointed by the Dean; Vice Chair, Division of Clinical and Administrative Sciences serves as an ex officio member.
-Work Load: As needed.
-Functions: The Continuing Education Committee organizes, plans, and implements continuing professional education programs to serve the greater New Orleans area.
+Chair: Director, Continuing Education Program

+Members: Faculty and professional staff appointed by the Dean; Vice an ex officio member.

+Chair, Division of Clinical and Administrative Sciences serves as implements continuing professional education programs to serve the greater New Orleans area.
 The Committee conducts other professional development programs for practicing pharmacists, faculty, staff and students.
-The Committee assures that programs are accredited by the Accreditation Council for Pharmacy Education.
+The Committee assures that programs are accredited by the Accreditation Council for Pharmacy